EGA-archive/refgenDetector/README.md

 The msgpack files were created comparing the nucleotides in each position for hg18, GRCh37, GRCh38 and T2T.
 Each file contains a list of the positions where each reference had a different nucleotide (distinguishing positions).

 By getting the number of matches between these distinguishing positions and the `REF` present in the VCF we infer the reference genome version used to call the variants.

+**Bear in mind** that the input VCF must be sorted to improve runtime performance.

 ## Requirements